tkrop/go-testing/test/README.md

-# Usage patterns of testing/test
+# Package testing/test

-This package provides a small framework to simply isolate the test execution and safely check whether a test fails as expected.
-This is primarily very handy to validate a test framework as provided by the [mock](../mock) package but may be handy in other cases too.
+The goal of this package is to provide a small framework to isolate the test execution and safely check whether a test fails as expected.
+This is primarily very handy to validate a test framework as provided by the [mock](../mock) package but may be handy in other use cases too.

+## Example usage

+TODO

 ## Isolated parameterized parallel test runner